 It can be described as a set of standards or rules that define how IoT devices will work or interact in an IoT environment.
 By leveraging protocols of IoT, an organization or a company can make sure that data recorded by IoT devices is correctly received and interpreted at every stage.
 The core need of these protocols is to ensure that there is seamless communication between IoT devices irrespective of platform or manufacturer.
 Not all protocols are similar and it is important to know the differences between them.

-Top 11 IoT Protocols You Must Know
+Top 9 IoT Protocols

 Various types of protocols are utilized in IoT like HTTP, MQTT, LoRaWan, etc. Let us go through each of these protocols in detail-